-- Aptitude for problem-based learning
+- Aptitude for inquiry-based learning

 Who sits on the Admissions Advisory Board?

-The Admissions Advisory Board consists of Wake Forest School of Medicine Physician Assistant Studies Faculty, other School of Medicine faculty, Community Leaders who are instrumental in recruiting and hiring Wake Forest PA graduates, and alumni of the PA Program who are also practicing Physician Assistants.
+The Admissions Advisory Board consists of Wake Forest School of Medicine Physician Assistant Studies faculty, other School of Medicine faculty, community leaders who are instrumental in recruiting and hiring Wake Forest PA graduates, and alumni of the PA Program who are also practicing physician assistants.

 How do the Program's PA graduates do on the National Certifying Examination?

 The most recent PANCE pass rate information is available here: PANCE Scores